|

 Submitted 01/13/01

 When designing your stories, keep in the forefront of your mind that the goal of this type of writing is to create a reasonably realistic scenario.
-Most writers do a very good job of manufacturing other worlds, complete with gadgets, props, vehicles, and other such background materials.
-The real trouble comes when a writer tries to populate his creation.

 - SquidoQ